-It’s probably safe to say that the security of your networks and systems is something you are concerned about.
+It’s probably safe to say that the security of your networks and systems is something you will always be concerned about.
 In truth, the majority of businesses do have security measures in place.
-The question you therefore need to ask yourself is: Were the measures we have put in place implemented properly and are they sufficient enough?
+The question you therefore need to ask yourself is: Were the measures we have put in place implemented properly and are they sufficient?

 Here are five common security flaws business owners should be aware of, in order to answer the question of proper security protocols.

 1. Open wireless networks